-- 2. Select the Turn Remote Management On check box. - 3.
-Under Allow Remote Access By, specify the external IP addresses that are allowed to access the router's remote management.
+- Select the Turn Remote Management On check box. - 3.
+Under Allow Remote Access By, specify the external IP addresses to be allowed to access the router's remote management.

 Note: For enhanced security, restrict access to as few external IP addresses as practical.